-GIG CYMRU NHSBwrdd Iechyd Prifysgol Bae AbertaweSwansea Bay University Health Board Declarations of Interest Form
+GIG CYMRU NHS WALES Bae Abertawe Swansea Bay Universit Health Board

 Full Name: (Please Print)

 Contact Address:

 Tel No:

 Position Held in Health Board

-In accordance with the Code of Conduct and Accountability, Standing Orders and Standing Financial Instructions.
+below my relevant interest In accordance with the Code of Conduct and Accountability, Standing Orders and Standing Financial Instructions.
 I list below my relevant interests and those of my family for inclusion in the Register of Members' Interests.
-In doubt, declare!
+If in doubt, declare!
 Proceed to Section h) after noting section f) if you have nothing to declare.

-Declaration Nature of Relationship Period of Involvem ent Financial Transactions or Benefits in Kind
+Declaration Nature of Relationship Period of Involve ment Financial Transactions or Benefits in Kind

 a) Personal:

 DIRECTORSHIPS

-Public or private appointments,
+Public or private

-employment or consultancies.
-Company directorships in Spouse/Partner or other Relationship Specific to a Contract or Series of Contracts
+appointments, employment or consultancies.
+Company directorships in private or limited companies Spouse/Partner or other Relationship Specific to a Contract or Series of Contracts

-private or limited companies

-b) Personal:

-INTEREST IN COMPANIES AND

-SECURITIES
+Mitigating Actions (Please tell us what you are doing to avoid a conflict of interest)